mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 ### Users

 **Access permissions**
 The connector adheres to the ACLs defined in Veeva Vault.
 Only users with view permissions in Veeva Vault can see the indexed content in Microsoft 365.
-Admins can optionally allow all users access to all indexed content, though this is not recommended.
+Admins can optionally allow all users access to all indexed content, though it isn't recommended.

 ### Sync